MrServerGuides/DEFENDER-MESH-FIREWALL/README.md

 ## Operational Notes

 * Supports **TCP/UDP IP traffic only**; other protocols are passed through.
-* **Dynamic batching** adapts to queue size to optimize GPU load.
+* **Dynamic batching** adapts to queue size to optimize GPU or CPU load.
-* GPU memory usage scales with batch size; monitor system resources.
+* GPU memory usage scales with batch size; monitor system resources in GPU mode.
-* Use terminal dashboard to monitor blocked IPs, PPS, RPS, and resource consumption.
+* Use terminal dashboard to monitor blocked IPs, PPS, RPS, and system resources.

 ---